terminusdb/terminusdb-docs/document-ui-sdk/ui-data-types/choiceDocument.md

     type={"Guy"}/>           // type of document
 ```

-#### Edit & View
+### Edit & View
-Note - make sure the document is filled in View mode.
+Note - make sure to provide document values for View mode.
 The form will be in read only mode for View.

 ```javascript
 let data = {